First things first, SHUT the engine OFF!

 Rocks and other hard objects will do a lot of damage and need to replace the wear ring and often the impeller too.

 Can you do it yourself?
 Depending on the jet ski, you can often repair it yourself, especially if it’s only a rope that is stuck around the driveshaft.
-But, I’ve had a few that were so stuck you had to take the pump out to get it loose.
+But, I’ve had a few that were so stuck you had to remove the pump out to get it loose.

 The good news is, if you have a Sea-Doo they use a plastic wear ring which is cheaper and easier to replace than other manufacturers.
 But it is weaker than the metal ones, but you can replace the plastic ones with metal, so it’s a trade-off, though the modern plastics they use now are impressive.